 - A hybrid bike’s frame is designed for comfort.
 The upright position that the rider is placed in is easy on the back.

-- Many hybrid bikes come with front suspension that absorbs road vibrations.
+- Many comfort bikes come with front suspension that absorbs road vibrations.

-- Wider tires on hybrid bikes provide more stability and more comfort on lower air pressure.
+- Wider tires on comfort bikes provide more stability and more comfort on lower air pressure.

 - A hybrid bike is fast because of the large wheels borrowed from road bikes.